Skip to Content

 Grigorios has developed a strong background in accounting for business models research, through relevant publications in highly regarded journals and through the dissemination of his work in a number of leading national and international conferences.
 His research interests also include work on the role of disruptive technologies in accounting and finance, the links between entrepreneurship and education, sustainability, and forensic accounting.

-His teaching interests include: contemporary issues in accounting research, financial reporting and analysis, introductory and not-for-specialists accounting, creative accounting and forensic accounting.
+His teaching interests include: creative accounting and forensic accounting, contemporary issues in accounting research, business financial technology, financial reporting and analysis, introductory and not-for-specialists accounting.

 Qualifications